 The Isle of Wight is a great destination for both you and your pooch, with plenty of beaches and pubs welcoming dogs all year round.
 We’ve got dog friendly properties across the island for you to choose from.

 Ranging in style from modern apartments to seaside spots and traditional self catering cottages, we’re sure our collection of Isle of Wight holiday homes will make your holiday special.

-Regardless of where your self catering cottage is, you’ll be able to get around the island easily.
+Regardless of where your accommodation is, you’ll be able to explore with ease.
 In South Wight, take long walks along the promenade at Sandown, Shanklin and Ventnor, explore the magic of Shanklin Chine and find some fresh fish to take home for dinner at Ventnor Haven.
 Stop at the pretty chocolate box village of Godshill for a classic cream tea and a look around the famous Godshill model village.

 In West Wight, get on your walking boots for a stomp along the coastal path.
 Take in the dramatic views of Freshwater Bay, the iconic Needles and Totland Bay before stopping off for lunch at one of the traditional pubs en route.

 The north of the island is a sailors paradise, with Cowes playing host to the annual Cowes Week in August, a festival popular with sailing fanatics.
 East Cowes was the former home of Queen Victoria who loved the area so much she built Osborne House, a great day out for all.